 Keep the map for three or four years.
 In this way, you can make sure you don’t plant annuals from the same family in the same spot for several years.

 Rotating your crops in this way will help to reduce disease.
 It will also help maintain balanced levels of nutrients in the soil.
 Make sure you also note if any of your crops suffered from pests or disease.
 Then you can look for resistant varieties of the crop next year.

 If you have saved as many seeds as possible from the previous year, then you have to make sure they are organised and orderly.
 You can use some of the winter time available to see what you need to buy and what you have available.

 Make sure you throw away any old seeds or seeds that are damaged or damp.
 You will have more important things to attend to in the spring than wasting your time on seeds which are unlikely to germinate.
 When putting your seeds in order, once they are bagged up, put them in a cool dark place.

 Let the Chickens In!

 There is one more thing you can do which is very effective use of resources and a true permaculture principle in action.
-If you use the deep litter method for raising your chickens, then this is the ideal time to give the hen house a thorough deep clean in preparation to renew the deep litter.
+If you use the deep litter method for raising your chickens, then this is the ideal time to give the hen house a thoroughly deep clean in preparation to renew the deep litter.

-Let your chickens, ducks and geese have access to your garden.
+Let your chickens, ducks, and geese have access to your garden.
 Yes, they will damage the mulch a little, but they will eat a multitude of small pests which outweighs that small inconvenience.
 The other benefit is that they will mix up the soil and make some small amounts of manure.
 This is in small amounts and will create pockets of warmth for the soil below.